OpenJML/openjml.github.io/tutorial/Constructors.md

 ```

 The first constructor simply initializes the fields from the constructor's argument list.
 The specification for the constructor first requires that the
-input values are non-negative and then simply says that aftger the constructor is finished, the newly constructed object's data fields equal the input
+input values are non-negative and then simply says that after the constructor is finished, the newly constructed object's data fields equal the input
 values.
 The heading `normal_behavior` says that the constructor does not throw any exceptions; it is discussed further [here](MultipleBehaviors).
 There is also the modifier `pure`; more on that below.